auraphp/Aura.SqlMapper_Bundle/README.md

 # Aura.SqlMapper_Bundle

-> This is very much a work in progress.
-Use at your own risk.
+## DEPRECATED

+This package is DEPRECATED and will not be released in a stable version.
+Please consider using [Atlas](https://github.com/atlasphp/Atlas.Orm) instead.

 ## Foreword